 Configure NIC teaming, failover, and load balancing according with the network configuration on the physical switch and the topology of the distributed switch.
 See Teaming and Failover Policy and Load Balancing Algorithms Available for Virtual Switches for more information.

 If you configure the teaming and failover policy for a distributed port group, the policy is propagated to all ports in the group.
 If you configure the policy for a distributed port, it overrides the policy inherited from the group.

 To override a policy on distributed port level, enable the port-level override option for this policy.
 See Configure Overriding Networking Policies on Port Level.

 - In the vSphere Web Client, navigate to the distributed switch.

-- Select the port group that you want to configure and click Next.
+Select Override next to the properties that you want to override.

 Route based on the originating virtual port

 Select an uplink based on the virtual port IDs on the switch.
 After the virtual switch selects an uplink for a virtual machine or a VMkernel adapter, it always forwards traffic through the same uplink for this virtual machine or VMkernel adapter.

 Select an uplink based on a hash of the source and destination IP addresses of each packet.
 For non-IP packets, the switch uses the data at those fields to compute the hash .